shreeyasharma1804/notes/Programming/Python.md

 - faster because all the forks are done before hand(fork is expensive)

-### Notes about fork
+### Notes about fork, IPC

 - fork() returns the child PID in the parent process, and 0 in the child process
 - Both parent and child start executing the instructions after fork()
+- IPC is implemented via shared memory, messages
+- The Queue implementation uses shared memory
+- When a process calls Queue.get(), the kernel checks the semaphore value, if its 0, the process is put to sleep mode and added to the waiting queue of the Queue.
+If the semaphore value increases, the kernel wakes up one/all waiting processes.

 ### Context Managers